AlaSQL/alasql/README.md

 When targeting the browser, several code bundlers like Webpack and Browserify will pick up modules you might not want.

-Here's a list of modules that alasql requires
+Here's a list of modules that AlaSQL requires:
 * fs
 * cptable
 * jszip